backstage/backstage/.changeset/angry-candles-kick.md

 ---
-'@backstage/plugin-auth-backend': patch
+'@backstage/plugin-auth-backend': minor
 ---

-Add new authentication provider: OAuth2Proxy
+Add new authentication provider to support the oauth2-proxy.

+**BREAKING** The `AuthHandler` requires now an `AuthResolverContext` parameter.
+This aligns with the behavior of the `SignInResolver`.